BiancaNCoelho/GE_GOLANG/RUST/README.md

 ## Compile and Run

-The coompilation and execution must be made inside rust directory!
+The compilation and execution must be made inside rust directory!

 ### LINUX - Windows
 Compile: